 In addition to being clean and dry, make sure the surface you’re placing your photos on is flat and well-lit.
 The best results will be achieved using indirect natural sunlight from a nearby window, but you can also use artificial light sources.

-Editing details and applying the MyHeritage photo tools
+Editing details and applying the MyHeritage photo features

 Tap the photo in your library to open it.
 At the top of the screen, you’ll find the MyHeritage photo tool icons: the moving ball for animation with Deep Nostalgia™, the magic wand for the Photo Enhancer, and the color wheel for colorization or color restoration with MyHeritage In Color™.
 Simply tap the icons to apply each tool.

-To record a story for the photo with the Photo Storyteller™, tap the microphone icon on the lower right corner of the screen, then tap the red button to begin recording.
+To record a story for the photo with the Photo Storyteller™, tap the microphone icon on the lower right corner of the screen, then tap the black button to begin recording.

 To add details to your photo, such as where and when it was taken, tap the three dots at the upper right corner of the screen and select “Edit photo info.”
 On the next screen, you can enter a title, date, place, and description for the photo.

-When you’re done, tap the orange check mark to save your changes.
+When you’re done, tap the check mark on the top right to save your changes.